header home page link

 8MB 192kbps mp3

-An early version of this (using Ce Ce Peniston's "Finally" instead of Yaz) made its first appearance during my headline set at the club back in January, but this one is a little better, plus the two vocals now have an amusing conceptual interplay.
+An early version of this (using Ce Ce Peniston's "Finally" instead of Yaz) made its first appearance during a headlining set at the club in January, 2007, but this one is a little better.

 2. INXS vs. E-40 "Need U to Go"